-As of 31 December 2023, the Board comprised 3 directors and had the following composition: 2 non-executive directors and 1 executive director (the Managing Director).
-Details of the directors of the Company, and the period for which each director held office, are set out in the Directors' Report in the Company's 2023 Annual Report.
+As of 31 December 2024, the Board comprised three directors and had the following composition: 2 Non-Executive Directors; and 1 Executive Director (the Executive Chairman).
+Details of the directors of the Company, and the period for which each director held office, are set out in the Directors' Report in the Company's 2024 Annual Report.

-The Board aims to ensure that it has a mix of skills and capabilities among its members, including technical skills, business development experience and financial management experience.
+The Board aims to ensure that it has a mix of skills and capabilities among its members, including technical skills, business development, commercial and financial management experience.
 The size and composition of the Board, and its mix of skills and capabilities, is expected to change as the Company evolves.

-Details of the skills, experience and expertise of the directors are set out in the Directors' Report in the Company's 2023 Annual Report.
+Details of the skills, experience and expertise of the directors are set out in the Directors' Report in the Company's 2024 Annual Report.